Pitchstep/seth.run/README.md

 If you came to see my /projects updates, scroll down.<br>
 <br>
 **ALPHA SITE RELEASED:**<br>
 seth.run's Alpha site is now live!
-CHeck it out at https://seth.run/alpha.
+Check it out at https://seth.run/alpha.
 <br><br>
 **IMPORTANT NOTICE:**<br>
 Some of the designs on /designs has been removed.
 You can still access them by typing in the original link as they are still in the directory.<br>